Roxy Theatre (Clarksville, Tennessee)

 Since the early 20th century, the corner of Franklin and First has been the anchor for Clarksville's entertainment community.
 The Lillian, built in 1912, was the first theatre on this corner.
 Following a fire in 1913, the Lillian was rebuilt in 1914 and saw thousands of patrons enjoying first-run movies.

 Following a second fire in 1945, and with the advent of Fort Campbell, the Lillian was completely rebuilt and at last became The Roxy.
 A sleek exterior, featuring a new lighting called neon, beaconed movie-goers from miles around.
 Opening in 1947, The Roxy entertained Clarksvillians with first-run movies until 1980.

 In 1995, a professional company was created in order to supply the great demand for Shakespeare, Greek classics, school curriculum and holiday shows, and to enlarge the Roxy's outreach services to the community.

 The Roxy Regional School of the Arts was also born in 1995, offering teens extensive training in modern theatre as well as being able to work alongside professionals.
 The summer offers a joint project between the Roxy and the Clarksville-Montgomery County Parks and Recreation Department, offering teens a six-week drama camp for a nominal fee.

-Executive Director, Ryan Bowie, has been accused of harassing several actors working under him.
-Several allegations of stalking, racism, and sexual harassment have piled against him.
-The city of Clarksville has not investigated him and he remains in his position.